ESTHR88/Hospital-Admission-Analysis-Project/README.md

 1. Open your SQL environment (e.g., SQL Server Management Studio).
 2. Create a new database and tables (or use the provided SQL scripts).
 3. Run the SQL scripts in order to generate reports and insights.
+## Report
+1. Most admissions are Emergency, majority patients discharged, STEMI prevalence steady, comorbidities exist in a smaller but significant subset
 ## Learning Outcomes
 - Understanding basic SQL queries (`SELECT`, `COUNT`, `GROUP BY`, `DISTINCT`).
 - Practicing data analysis on real-world healthcare datasets.